LunarG/VulkanTools/vkconfig/vkconfig.md

 - Add multiple command line arguments and environment variables per application.
 - Add a search field for the launcher log area and button to open the launcher log file, make it possible to browse the log.
 - Make vkconfig a service to add an icon in the taskbar when running.
-- A dedicated Vulkan Configurator layers to capture all the debug messages directly.
+- A dedicated Vulkan Configurator layer to capture all the debug messages directly.

 Known Issues
 --------------